lanchiang/labeling-excel-gui/README.md

-# labeling-excel-gui
+# Verbose CSV File Annotation Tool
-This project implements a java gui interface to allow labeling excel file line functions
+This project provides a user-friendly GUI to allow annotating 1) line classes; 2) cell classes; 3) aggregations of verbose CSV files.

 Todo-list:
+* Cell class annotation
   * SheetDisplayTableModel implementation is not perfect.
   * Copy and paste pattern would both need a shortcut.
   * Maybe there is a need to add a new line class.
   * When the file is loaded, also load the already annotated files.

+* Aggregation annotation
+  * Percentage calculation function has bugs.
+  * Add support for multi-aggregator view mode
+  * Reset error parameter when selecting a new file
+  * Add suport for free mode annotation